 Get each person in the group to draw a footprint shape on a piece of paper.
+On one side of the footprint they should write a verse to help them remember that God is with us through difficult times.
+Possible verses include:

-On one side of your footprint write the words of Genesis 50:20 (New Living Translation).
+Genesis 50:20

 "You intended to harm me, but God intended it all for good.
 He brought me to this position so I could save the lives of many people."
+(NLT)